-Contributing factors (including HSW system deficiencies) s taken (or recommended) to prevent a re ort term and long term as applicable) currence Who by Time/frame or date action complete Record corrective action in the University incident recording system Attach a copy of this investigation in the University incident recording system
+Contributing factors (including HSW system deficiencies) Corrective Actions taken (or recommended) to prevent a recurrence (Short term and long term as applicable) Who by Time/frame or date action complete Record corrective action in the University incident recording system Attach a copy of this investigation in the University incident recording system Attach a copy of this investigation in the central re cords management syste em

-HSW Handbook Ionising Radiation Safety Management Effective Date: 22 September 2024 Version 5.0 Authorised by Chief Operating Officer (University Operations) Review Date: 22 September 2027 Page 43 of 46 Warning ing This process is uncontrolled when printed.
+HSW Handbook Ionising Radiation Safety Management Effective Date: 23 September 2024 Version 5.0 Authorised by Chief Operating Officer (University Operations) Review Date: 23 September 2027 Page 43 of 46 ١ Warning This process is uncontrolled when printed.
 The current version of this document is available on the HSW Website.